laurensdw/Part-3-Course-Project/README.md

 - Its activity label.
 - An identifier of the subject who carried out the experiment.

-# The dataset includes the following files:
+# The git repository includes the following files:

 - 'README.md'

+- 'run_analysis.R': The script to obtain the tidy dataset.

 - 'Codebook.txt': Shows information about the variables used on the feature vector.

+- 'output.txt': The output table of the analysis as can be obtained by running 'run_analysis.R'.

 - 'UCI HAR Dataset/features.txt': List of all original features.